mattlianje/etl4s/README.md

 Ultimately, these nodes and pipelines are just reifications of functions and values with a few extra niceties.

-Chaotic, framework-coupled ETL codebases that grow without discipline drive dev teams and data orgs to their knees.
+Chaotic, framework-coupled ETL codebases that grow without an imposed discipline drive dev teams and data orgs to their knees.

 **etl4s** is a lightweight DSL to enforce discipline, type-safety, and reuse of pure functions - and see [functional ETL](https://maximebeauchemin.medium.com/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a) for what it is... and could be.